Rhizomatica/mercury/README.md

 # Compilation And Installation

-Mercury can be compiled with any C++14 compiler.
+Mercury is implemented in C++14 C++ language and needs a compliant POSIX implementation.
+Currently tested on Linux.
+There issues with the audio interface on Windows Subsystem for Linux unders Windows which are being addressed. compiler.
 Compilation is tested with GCC under Linux.
 ALSA library and development headers must be installed.
 Other optional depencies are GNUPlot (for ploting constellations), GraphViz and Doxygen (for documentation).
 On a Debian based system, the dependencies can be installed with: